Policies

 Reporting food poisoning

-– Food poisoning can occur for a number of reasons; not all cases of sickness or diarrhoea are as a result of food poisoning and not all cases of sickness or diarrhoea are reportable.
+- Food poisoning can occur for a number of reasons; not all cases of sickness or diarrhea are as a result of food poisoning and not all cases of sickness or diarrhea are reportable.